 Next, dig or rotovate the soil to a depth of at least 15cm.
 If you come across any more roots or stones, take them out as you go.

-If your soil has previously been used for farming or gardening, it’s likely to be quite high in nutrients.
+Maybe your soil has previously been used for farming or gardening, so it’s likely to be quite high in nutrients.
 Wild flowers prefer poor soil so it’s a good idea to replace the top 10cm or more of garden soil with low fertility topsoil.
 This will add to the cost but you’ll have much better results in the long term – consider it an investment.

 3. Create a bed